proseltd/Telepathy-Community/README.md

 - **'--comprehensive', '-c'**

-A comprehensive scan will offer the same information as the basic scan, but will also archive a chat's message history.
+A comprehensive scan will offer the same information as the basic scan, but will also archive a chat's message history, gather the number of reactions, archive how many times a message has been forwarded, the number of replies to each message, and more.

+Reaction lists are included in the archive file, including basic calculations of engagement rate.
+Only the most-common reactions are listed, with the total including all possible reactions.
+Currently, Telepathy calculates engagement rates based on forwards, comments and reactions seperately, with a calculation based on post views and one based on chat participant count.
+In future, Telepathy may include deeper analytics which can be cross-compared between chats based on a combination of these metrics, fixing for when comments, reactions or forwards are allowed or disallowed in a given chat.

 For example: